- Connector Diagrams

 Yes, a PC or laptop is required to use HD PVR 2.
 The PC is used to both run the HD PVR 2 application plus is the place where HD PVR 2 recordings are stored.
 HD PVR 2 does not have any internal disk storage.
 HD PVR 2 connects to a PC or laptop computer through a USB 2.0 port.
 The HD PVR 2 recordings are stored on the PC's disk drive.

 If you want to record your HD videos without a PC, you should use the HD PVR Rocket.

 If you have a Mac, there is an application from HDPVRCapture which can be used.
 Go to http://www.hdpvrcapture.com for more information.

-With the Hauppauge Capture application, you can plug your microphone into the 'mic input' on your PC and mix your game play audio with microphone audio.
+With the Hauppauge Capture application, you can plug your microphone into the 'mic input' on your PC.
+Hauppauge Capture will mix your game play audio with microphone audio.
 With Hauppauge Capture, there are seperate volume adjustments for game play and microphone audio.
-With Hauppauge Capture, you can also add PC sound (music or Skype audio) and mix the audio with the game audio and your commentary.
+You can also add PC sound (music or Skype audio) to mix together PC audio with game audio and your game commentary.

 - 1. Go to the Xbox Guide Menu

 - 4. Go down to voice output and select 'Play though both'.
 This will make the audio play out your TV and through your mic at the same time.